zecarlos94/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/Arcade/Arcade.md

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/img/selectTrackParams.png" alt="selectTrackParams" width="700" style="margin-left: 150px" >

-10. **Select arcade vehicle, present in both provided spritesheet JSON and png files, in steps 5 and 6.**
+10. **Select arcade vehicle, present in both provided spritesheet JSON and png files, in steps 5 and 6.
+In this menu the user can choose if the Arcade Widget will show any vehicle, if it will be a realistic image or not, what image will be used, i.e. the sprite name, and also choose the image index (suffix) if exists more than one image with the same name.
+That is, if spritesheet provided earlier has 2 sets of cars, car and car2, then the user can use this field to select which car sprite will be used.**

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/img/selectArcadeVehicle.png" alt="selectArcadeVehicle" width="700" style="margin-left: 150px" >